 where \( f \sim g \) if they are isotopic through homeomorphisms fixing \( \partial S \) pointwise.
 If \( \partial S \) is empty, then the \emph{mapping class group}, denoted \( \map S \), is the index two subgroup of orientation-preserving mapping classes; otherwise, every element of \( \Homeo_\partial (S) \) is orientation-preserving and we identify \( \map S \) with \( \mappm S \).
 The \emph{pure mapping class group} is the kernel of the action of \( \map S \) on \( \E(S) \).

-Given \( f \in \Homeo_\partial(S) \), we say \( f \) is \emph{compactly supported} if the closure of the set \( \{ x \in S \co f(x) \neq x \} \), called the \emph{support of \( f \)}, is compact, or equivalently, if \( f \) is the identity outside of a compact set.
-We say a mapping class is \emph{compactly supported} if it has a compactly supported representative.
+Given \( f \in \Homeo_\partial(S) \), we say \( f \) is \emph{compactly supported} if the closure of the set \( \{ x \in S \co f(x) \neq x \} \), called the \emph{support of \( f \)}, has compact closure, or equivalently, if \( f \) is the identity outside of a compact set.
+We say a mapping class is \emph{compactly supported} if it has a compactly-supported representative.

 The \emph{compactly-supported pure mapping class group} of \( S \), denoted \( \cpmap S \), is the subgroup of \( \map S \) consisting of compactly-supported mapping classes.

 Equipped with the compact-open topology, \( \Homeo_\partial (S) \) becomes a topological group.
 The \emph{compact-open topology} on \( \mappm S \) is defined to be the quotient topology induced by the epimorphism